 For plus-size folk hoping to make more ethical and sustainable choices when it comes to our spending habits, questions remain regarding how exactly we are meant to do so.
 Where do we shop for ethical wares when we have comparatively limited options in the first place?
 Where do we shop when the ethical garments that do exist are wholly out of our budget?
 Where do we shop when our local charity stores won’t display the donations they receive above a size 24 because “those just don’t sell”?

 The rise in sustainable and ethically minded plus-size influencers over the last few years suggests that there must be answers to these quandaries.
 Photographer, writer and slow fatshion influencer Marielle Elizabeth has been working within the ethical and sustainable plus-size clothing space for five years.
-She cites brands like Wray NYC (“On-trend, highly fashionable pieces that straddle the line between timeless and pushing the edge of what mainstream fashion looks like”), Nettle Studios (“They have such fun and whimsical patterns”), ARQ (“I believe deeply in their high-waisted underwear”) and Alder Apparel (“Really functional, technical outdoor apparel that looks very cute and does wonderful things for your butt”) as some of her favourite options.
+She cites brands like Wray NYC (“On-trend, highly fashionable pieces that straddle the line between timeless and pushing the edge of what mainstream fashion looks like”), Nettle Studios (“They have such fun and whimsical patterns”), and ARQ (“I believe deeply in their high-waisted underwear”) as some of her favourite options.
 Items are available in sizes up to a 6XL, 4XL, 6XL and 6XL respectively.